 1945 Sir Alexander Fleming Sir E. B. Chain Lord H. W. Florey: Discovered and developed penicillin

 1951 Max Theiler: Developed vaccine for yellow fever

 1952: The Nobel Prize in Physiology or Medicine 1952 was awarded to Selman A. Waksman “for his discovery of streptomycin, the first antibiotic effective against tuberculosis”.
 Selman A. Waksman Discovered streptomycin

 1953: The Nobel Prize in Physiology or Medicine 1953 was divided equally between Hans Adolf Krebs “for his discovery of the citric acid cycle” and Fritz Albert Lipmann “for his discovery of co-enzyme A and its importance for intermediary metabolism”.

 1954 The Nobel Prize in Physiology or Medicine 1954 was awarded jointly to John Franklin Enders, Thomas Huckle Weller and Frederick Chapman Robbins “for their discovery of the ability of poliomyelitis viruses to grow in cultures of various types of tissue” and for making polio vaccine possible

-1957 Daniel Bovet: Developed antihistamines and synthetic curare
+1957 Daniel Bovet: Developed antihistamines and synthetic curare-like agents.

 1958 The Nobel Prize in Physiology or Medicine 1958 was divided, one half jointly to George Wells Beadle and Edward Lawrie Tatum “for their discovery that genes act by regulating definite chemical events” and the other half to Joshua Lederberg “for his discoveries concerning genetic recombination and the organization of the genetic material of bacteria”.